Marten de Roon: Return to Atalanta

 On 10 August 2017, De Roon re-signed for Atalanta for an undisclosed fee.
 He once again cemented himself as a starter under Gian Piero Gasperini, and helped Atalanta finish in a historic 3rd place in the 2018–19 season, earning them a spot in the 2019–20 UEFA Champions League group stage.
 He also scored a volley against Fiorentina in the Coppa Italia semi-finals in the 58th minute.
 Atalanta would win the tie 5–4, though lost in the final against Lazio.
 He made his Champions League debut on 18 September 2019 against Dinamo Zagreb.

+In the 2023–24 season, he frequently captained his team and marked a milestone by playing his 250th Serie A match in a 3–0 away victory over Empoli, becoming the first foreign player to reach this achievement at the club.
+On 15 May 2024, he suffered a knee injury during the Coppa Italia final against Juventus, which resulted in a 1–0 defeat.
+This injury also sidelined him for the Europa League final, where his team secured their first-ever title in the competition with a 3–0 win over Bayer Leverkusen.

 International career

 De Roon has represented the Netherlands under-19 national team in the qualification rounds for the 2010 UEFA European Under-19 Football Championship.
 On 12 November 2009, he made his debut and scored his first goal for the U-19 Oranje in a qualification match against Malta.
-On 13 November 2016, he made his debut for the senior team.
+On 13 November 2016, De Roon made his debut for the senior team in a 2018 FIFA World Cup qualification against Luxembourg.

 He was later named in the first Dutch squad chosen by new national team manager Ronald Koeman.
-This was in March 2018 for the friendlies against England and Portugal.
+This was in March 2018 for the friendly matches against England and Portugal.

+On 26 May 2021, he was named in the Dutch squad for the postponed UEFA Euro 2020.
+On 11 November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
+Later on, he missed the UEFA Euro 2024 due to a knee injury.